TriThuc2321/crm-nextjs-boilerplate/.github/pull_request_template.md

 ### Ticket

-Include a link to the JIRA card (if applicable).
-Rename your title with: [JIRA-card-ID] Title
+Include a link to the trello card (if applicable).
-Example: [1045] Update bank account flow to register new bank account
+Example: Update bank account flow to register new bank account

 ### Description